Academic regalia of Harvard University: Gowns

 The colors themselves mostly follow the Intercollegiate Code's standards, with the exception of the Business School, Design School, and arguably the Engineering School.

 The gown of the President of Harvard University is a form of Puritan clerical dress rather than an academic robe.
 It is worn open over a matching waistcoat.
 Members of the University Council, not doctors, or holding no degree from this University, are authorized to wear the doctor's gown with double crow's-feet of the color of the department to which they belong.

 Hoods

 All graduates' hoods are black lined with crimson silk, and are cut in the Edinburgh simple shape.
 Unlike most other United States universities, there is no velvet trim.
 Rank is indicated by the hood length: master's hoods are 42", doctors 48".
 Harvard bachelors do not wear hoods.
 The hood was actually the same hood of the Oxford MA that became fossilized in Harvard before the hood shape changed in Oxford, to either the Oxford simple-shape [s1] or the Burgon simple-shape [s2] in the Groves classification system.
 Masters of Harvard Houses wear tippets embroidered with the House shield.

 Caps

-Bachelors and master's degree candidates, as well as candidates for the professional doctorates (MD, Ed.LD and JD) wear the standard black mortarboard, while research doctoral candidates wear a black square velvet tam.
+Since 2025, bachelors and master's degree candidates, wear the standard black mortarboard, while doctoral candidates wear a black square velvet tam.
+Previously, candidates for the professional doctorates (MD, Ed.LD and JD) also wore a black mortarboard.